LemmenAid/surf-spot-finder/README.md

 ### Input Testing

 During developments User input has been tested frequently to check if various inputs were valid, namely if the validation functions were catching all errors as expected.
-It was important that the User could easily navigate back to different County and surfspot options, as well as exiting the program.
+It was important that the User could easily navigate back to different Counties and surfspot options, as well as exiting the app.
 When testing User input I have repeatedly used the same set of input values: "Enter button only", "test" and "123".

 All tests were completed in the local terminal as well as in the Heroku terminal.